Serendipity: A place whereby chance you can discover something extraordinary

 Photo credit: Natasha Asselstine

-Many of the serendipitous moments I have experienced in life are connected to my Sri Lankan heritage and my travels to my ancestral country, and my passion for home cooking and sharing meals with family and friends while growing up in North America.
-My travels to Sri Lanka, and other parts of Asia, have also inspired a deep desire to support small female led and grass-roots initiatives that help to sustain healthy communities.
+I was born and raised in Ontario, Canada.
+Our family later moved west to Calgary, Alberta and then Port Coquitlam, BC.
+I now live in Washington, USA with my husband and our two children.
+Many of the serendipitous moments I have experienced in life are connected to my Sri Lankan heritage, my travels to my ancestral country, and my passion for cooking and sharing meals with family and friends while growing up in North America.

 The word serendipity stems from the word "serendip," one of the early names given to Sri Lanka by explorers to the island.
 It means the occurrence, or the encounter of happy and unexpected discoveries by chance.